UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 The Wizarding World of Harry Potter is genuinely incredible

-I wouldn't describe myself a Harry Potter fanatic (I have seen all the films but not read any of the books).
-Nevertheless, even for me, The Wizarding World of Harry Potter is genuinely incredible.
+I wouldn't describe myself a Harry Potter fanatic, I have seen all the films but not read any of the books.
+But, even for the non Potter fan, The Wizarding World of Harry Potter is genuinely inpressive.
 The attention to detail in the design and construction of Hogsmeade and especially the breathtaking Hogwarts really has to be seen to be believed.

 Hagrid's cottage Harry Potter Universal Studios japan The Real Japan Rob Dyer